Massacre of Arabs during the Zanzibar Revolution: Background

 The Zanzibar Revolution was inspired by John Okello, an African preacher from Uganda who belonged to the small Christian minority of Zanzibar.
-His Christianity held no appeal to the largely Muslim African population of Zanzibar, so he found racial hatred a more effective way to motivate people to his side.
+His Christianity held little appeal to the largely Muslim African population of Zanzibar, so he found racial hatred a more effective way to motivate people to his side.
 The revolution was led by the Afro-Shirazi Party and the Umma Party.
-The Afro-Shirazi Party was Pan-Africanist and attempted to unite the Shirazi people with mainland Africans, whereas the Umma Party was small, radical and Marxist.
+The Afro-Shirazi Party was Pan-Africanist and attempted to unite the Shirazi people with mainland Africans, whereas the Umma Party was small, Arab-dominated and Marxist.